-PJM maintains a day-ahead, offer based market for 30-minute day-ahead secondary reserve.
-The Day-Ahead Scheduling Reserve Market (DASR) has no performance obligations except that a unit which clears the DASR market is required to be available for dispatch in real time.40 that cannot reliably provide reserves in real time from participating in the DASR Market.
-Such resources include nuclear, run-of-river hydro, self scheduled pumped hydro, wind, solar, and energy storage resources.
-41 The intent of this proposal is to limit cleared DASR resources to those resources actually capable of providing reserves in the real-time market.
-Owners of excluded resources may request an exemption from their default noneligibility.
+PJM excludes resources that cannot reliably provide reserves in real time from participating in the DASR Market.
+Such resources include nuclear, run of river hydro, self scheduled pumped hydro, wind, solar, and energy storage resources.43 The intent of this proposal is to limit cleared DASR resources to those resources actually capable of providing reserves in the real-time market.
+Owners of excluded resources may request an exemption from their default non-eligibility.